Backstuga: Design

 Additionally, in architecture, a backstuga is a cottage built into the southern slope of a hill, alternatively with a low floor and its walls stretched halfway down into the ground.
 Such cottages are also referred to as jordstuga (earth cottage) or stenstuga (stone cottage).
 They were small, typically about 20 m2, and only exceptionally found further north than Gothenburg.
 In the 20th century, the general poverty was mitigated and this kind of homes became less and less used.
+They were very close in design to Anglo-Saxon Pit-houses.